woossi0/suite/docs/usermanual/source/cartography/mbstyle/tutorial/line.rst

 * If zoom is greater than 6, show features with ``scalerank < 4``
 * If zoom is between 6 and 8, show features with ``scalerank < 8``
 * If zoom is less than 8, show all features

+.. note:: MBStyle uses Web Mercator zoom levels instead of scale for determining scale-based restrictions.

+   Zoom level 0 corresponds to a scale of approximately 559,082,000, with each subsequent zoom level having half the scale value.
+Since zoom levels are discrete (0, 1, 2, etc.) and scale levels are continuous, there are a range of scale levels which correspond to a given zoom level.

+   Also be aware of the inverse relationship between scale and zoom; as the zoom level increases, the scale decreases.

 #.
 Add a zoom function to the existing (``big``) rule, and add the other two rules (``medium`` and ``small``):